pvcraven/2019_spring_web_dev/source/final/luangaphayvong/index.rst

 History
 -------
-Node.js was first created by Ryan Dahl and was developed and maintained by Dahl which later got sponsored and supported by Joyent(What is joyent).
-Dahl created Node.js because he had a distaste about the way Apache Http server used to handle a lot of concurrent connections and how the code being created was either blocked by the entire process or implied multiple execution stacks.[Thinkmobiles]_
+Node.js was first created by Ryan Dahl and was developed and maintained by Dahl which later got sponsored and supported by Joyent.
+Dahl created Node.js because he had a distaste about the way Apache Http server used to handle a lot of concurrent connections and how the code being created was either blocked by the entire process or implied multiple execution stacks.
+[Thinkmobiles]_

-Getting starting on installing Node.js
+Getting started on Installing Node.js
 --------------------------------------

 Starting off, if you're installing Node.js on Windows then you can just go to